 Emotions Self-Awareness Unit

-The Emotions: Social Emotional Learning Unit includes 5 detailed, research-based lessons to teach emotions for kids.
-It is filled with hands-on and mindful activities.
-The curriculum teaches children about how their brain controls their emotions.
-It also teaches how to identify and express how they are feeling, and ways to encourage a positive mindset.
+The curriculum teaches children how their brain controls their emotions, how to identify and express their feelings, and ways to encourage a positive mindset.

 Emotions Book Companions

+The Emotions Book Companions by Proud to Be Primary includes five book companions on popular children’s books about feelings and emotions.
 Children will participate in classroom discussions and book chats, share their feelings in written form, and participate in fun, engaging activities that build emotional awareness and social skills.

 FREE Emotions Lesson & Feelings Journal

-More About Teaching Emotions
+More Activities and Lessons for Teaching Emotions

 PIN for Later